MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 ## Track runbooks

-When you start a runbook in Service Management Automation, a job is created.
+When you start a runbook in SMA, a job is created.
 A job is a single execution instance of a runbook.
-A single runbook may have multiple jobs, each with their own set of values for the runbook"s parameters.
+A single runbook may have multiple jobs, each with their own set of values for the runbook parameters.

-If the RunbookWorker property of the runbook is populated, then that Worker server will service the job.
-If the Worker server is not available, then the job will fail with an error.
-If the RunbookWorker property of the runbook is not populated, then SMA will randomly select an available Worker server to service the request.
+- If the **RunbookWorker** property of the runbook is populated, then that worker server will service the job.
+- If the worker server isn't available, then the job will fail with an error.
+- If the **RunbookWorker** property isn't populated, then SMA will randomly select an available worker server, to service the request.

 The following diagram shows the lifecycle of a runbook job for PowerShell Workflow runbooks.